 Nashville Fun Facts

-- Nashville was founded on Christmas Day in 1779 on the banks of the Cumberland River.
+Nashville was founded on December 25 in 1779 on the banks of the Cumberland River.

 Nashville has four distinct but mild seasons.
 Average temperatures in March are generally between 46°F and 67°F. The Middle Tennessee area, including Nashville, has around a dozen or so tornado watches issued annually—mostly in March, April, and May—and at least one tornado is either spotted or touches down in Middle Tennessee every year.